The best practices of HR 20 years ago are almost unrecognizable today.

 HR departments can use employee performance data, including key projects, workforce training, and competency.
 Combining data insights with business strategy helps to accelerate organizational growth.

-HR data highlights important improvement areas and makes measuring progress during transformation easier.
+HR data highlight important improvement areas and make measuring progress during transformation easier.
 Share data insights with leaders across the business to ensure cohesion between all areas.
-Capitalizing on data analytics within the HR department is essential for a digital-centric enterprise and all the benefits.
+Capitalizing on data analytics within the HR department is essential for a digital-centric enterprise and all its benefits.

 HR leaders are currently tackling fast and abrupt changes in their business and externally.
 An increasingly competitive labor market, new digital technologies, and new responsibilities require a new robust strategy.